 They are also people, so why?

-It’s because you are not afraid of them judging you, they are only kids after all.
-If they don’t like you or disapprove of you for being yourself it doesn’t bother you.
+It’s because you are not afraid of their judgement; they are only kids after all.
+If they disapprove of you for being yourself it doesn’t bother you.

 So for the first time in your life start being yourself in front of EVERYONE!

-Be proud of how unique you are.
-Show your interests, show your hobbies, show your sense of humor, show your flaws and laugh at them.
+Be proud of how unique you are!
+Show your interests, show your hobbies, show your sense of humor, show your flaws, and don’t be afraid to laugh at them.

 Don’t be afraid of disapproval, not everyone has to like you and you don’t have to like everyone.
 Realize that no one is superior to you and everyone is dealing with some shit.